masterpointio/terraform-aws-amplify-app/README.md

 # NOTE!
 This module is no longer maintained.

 This module is old and the good folks at [Cloud Posse](https://cloudposse.com/) have built a better module, so we're sunsetting this module in favor of using that one.
-Check it out and reach out if you have any issues - Thanks!
+Check it out here: https://github.com/cloudposse/terraform-aws-amplify-app

+Reach out if you have any issues - Thanks!

 # terraform-aws-amplify-app (Archived)